hyperoslo/playbook/TAXES_IN_NORWAY.md

 ### VAT (MVA or moms in norwegian)

-So this is the annoying tax that applies to most gods and services that you buy here in Norway.
+So this is the annoying tax that applies to most goods and services that you buy here in Norway.
 Its a whopping 25% for most things.
 Most countries have this tax so not much need to explain this i guess.